-First and foremost, let's be clear that liquid and powder highlighters are not the same, and therefore serve different purposes.
-Liquid illuminators are typically more pigmented than powder formulas and should be used to accentuate or brighten specific spots on the face.
-You know the strobing craze that’s been hitting the beauty scene?
-Liquid illuminators are perfect for that!
+The Difference Between Liquid and Powder HighlightersLiquid illuminators are typically more pigmented than powder formulas and can be used to accentuate or brighten specific spots on the face.
+Remember strobing?
+Liquid illuminators are perfect for that.

-How to Apply Liquid HighlighterWhen using a liquid highlighter, make sure you use a blending sponge or finger to work it into your skin.
-After applying foundation — before you reach for concealer — dot the liquid along the areas of the face that are naturally hit by the sun (the top of cheekbones, bridge of nose, brow bone, Cupid’s bow, etc.).
+How to Apply Liquid HighlighterWhen using a liquid highlighter, make sure you use a blending sponge or your fingers to work it into your skin.
+After applying foundation — before you reach for a concealer — dot the liquid along the areas of the face that are naturally hit by the sun (the top of cheekbones, bridge of nose, brow bone, Cupid’s bow, etc.).

 If you’ve got a bad case of under-eye bags or dark circles, simply dot highlighter under the eye area and in the inner corners, blending downward toward the lower cheekbone.
 This will brighten your eyes and make you look more awake (even if you’re running on a couple hours of sleep).

 How to Apply Powder HighlighterWhen using a powder-based illuminator, use either a medium-sized fluffy powder brush or an angled powder brush for application.
-After applying foundation, dust highlighter on the cheeks, chin, nose and top of forehead.
-Because the application is less localized than that of liquid highlighter, the result is more of an all-over dewy glow, as opposed to a contoured one.
-You can also swipe a little along the top of the brows to accentuate their shape!
+After applying foundation, dust highlighter on areas like the cheeks, chin, nose and top of forehead.
+Because the application is less localized than that of liquid highlighter, the result is more of an all-over glow, as opposed to a contoured one.

 We love the L’Oréal True Match Lumi Powder Glow Illuminator and the NYX Professional Makeup Born to Glow Highlighting Palette for this.